This comprehensive tour of China visits

 L: Lunch, D: Dinner, N: No meals.

-Victoria Jenna, with Bridge Deck privileges forgroup tours only.
+Bridge Deck privileges for group tours only.
+Prices

 and some long walks.
 A reasonable level of